• Antenatal Body Awareness Course

 Emilie's background

-This is ideal if you'd like to explore non-clinical support options with an experienced practitioner who can explore options around holistic self care in the weeks and months after birth.
+• This is ideal if you'd like to explore non-clinical support options with an experienced practitioner who can explore options around holistic self care during your pregnancy and to prepare for after birth.

 This can include